Mousami7/Project-Software-Engineering-Online-Nursery-Plant-Shopping-Website/README.md

 - **pip**: Ensure pip (Python package installer) is installed.
 It usually comes with Python.
 - **XAMPP**:  Download XAMP Server Latest Version. [https://www.apachefriends.org/download.html]

-## Alternate way
+## Instructions to run the application
 - 1.Open command prompt and paste the project path which consists manage.py [cd 'path/to/the/project/folder/consisting/manage.py']

+- 2 Open XAMPP and start apache and mysql.
+To view database click on (mysql) admin

-- 2.After going to the respective directory run the command "python manage.py runserver"
+- 3.After going to the respective directory run the command "python manage.py runserver"

-- 3.Open google chrome and type "localhost:8000
+- 4.Open browser and type "localhost:8000

 ## Acknowledgements
 - Prof. Dr. Holger Klus for guidance and support.